hfiref0x/UACME/README.md

 # Compiled Binaries

 * They are not provided since 2.8.9 and will never be provided in future.
-Coupe of reasons why not and why you should not provide them too to the general public:
+The reasons (and why you too should not provide them to the general public):
    * If you look at this project in a nutshell it is a HackTool, despite initial goal to be a demonstrator.
 Of course several AV's detects it as HackTool (MS WD for example), however most of VirusTotal patients detects it as generic "malware".
-Which is of course incorrect, however unfortunately some lazy malware writters blindly copy-paste code to their crapware (or even simple use this tool directly) thus some AV created signatures based on project code parts;
+Which is of course incorrect, however unfortunately some lazy malware writers blindly copy-paste code to their crapware (or even simple use this tool directly) thus some AV created signatures based on project code parts;
-   * By giving compiled binaries to everyone you make life of script-kiddies much easier because having need to compile from source works as perfect barrier for exceptionaliy dumb script-kiddies and "button-clickers";
+   * By giving compiled binaries to everyone you make life of script-kiddies much easier because having need to compile from source works as perfect barrier for exceptionally dumb script-kiddies and "button-clickers";
    * Having compiled binaries in the repository will ultimately lead to flagging this repository pages as malicious (due to above reasons) by various content filters (SmartScreen, Google Safe Browsing etc).
 * This decision is a final and won't be changed.